 Arbitrator.
 A senior and experienced Member of the CAcert Community who resolves disputes between Members, including ones of certificate reliance, under Dispute Resolution Policy (COD7).

 Vendor.
 Software suppliers who integrate the root certificates of CAcert into their software also assume a proxy role of Relying Parties, and are subject to another licence.
-At the time of writing, the "3rd Party Vendor - Disclaimer and Licence" is being worked upon, but is neither approved nor offered.

 Non-Related Persons (NRPs).
 These are users of browsers and similar software who are unaware of the CAcert certificates they may use, and are unaware of the ramifications of usage.
 Their relationship with CAcert is described by the Non-related Persons - Disclaimer and Licence (COD4).
 No other rights nor relationship is implied or offered.

 CAcert serves as issuer of certificates for individuals, businesses, governments, charities, associations, churches, schools, non-governmental organisations or other groups.
 CAcert certificates are intended for low-cost community applications especially where volunteers can become Assurers and help CAcert to help the Community.

 Types of certificates and their appropriate and corresponding applications are defined in §1.4.1.
 Prohibited applications are defined in §1.4.2.
 Specialist uses may be agreed by contract or within a specific environment, as described in §1.4.4.
 Note also the unreliable applications in §1.4.3 and risks, liabilities and obligations in §9.

 ||TLS||web server encryption||enables encryption|

 |embedded||embedded server authentication||mail servers, IM-servers|

 ||S/MIME||email encryption||"digital signatures" employed in S/MIME are not legal / human signatures, but instead enable the encryption mode of S/MIME|